XingerTang/AlphaPeel/docs/source/usage.rst

      * matched segregation: :math:`1 - \frac{3}{4}e`,
      * unmatched segregation: :math:`\frac{1}{4}e`.

-   - Transmission function: first generate equal recombination rates across all loci, which the values are calculated by assuming there is exactly 1 recombination happened per snippet of input and the distances between each locus are equal.
+   - Transmission function: first generate equal recombination rates `r` across all loci, which the values are calculated by assuming there is exactly 1 recombination happened per snippet of input and the distances between each locus are equal.
 The transmission function is setting up as the following:

-     * if the segregation states are same at locus i and locus i + 1: :math:`(1 - e)^2`,
+     * if the segregation states are same at locus i and locus i + 1: :math:`(1 - r)^2`,
-     * if the segregation states are different by one parent at locus i and locus i + 1: :math:`e \times (1 - e)`,
+     * if the segregation states are different by one parent at locus i and locus i + 1: :math:`r \times (1 - r)`,
-     * if the segregation states are different by both parents at locus i and locus i + 1: :math:`e^2`.
+     * if the segregation states are different by both parents at locus i and locus i + 1: :math:`r^2`.

 =====================
 Possible improvements